sourcecodemage/sourcecodemage/README.md

 - 🔭 I’m currently working on a video download service using Python and Flask.
 - 🌱 I’m currently learning Ansible, Docker, Go, and Python.
 - 📫 You can find me on [![Twitter][twitter.icon]][twitter], or on [![LinkedIn][linkedin.icon]][linkedin].
-- ⚡ Fun fact: I love to play Soccer and the Piano.
+- ⚡ Fun facts: I love to play Soccer and play the piano.
+I speak several languages.

 ## &#x270d; Blog & Writing